Privacy Policy

 Access and Correction

 You may request access to the information stored in your file.
-This may include viewing the information or obtaining a summary of the information.
-To access your information, you can contact your service team leader or the Director of Services.
+This may include viewing the information, obtaining a summary of the information or receiving a hard copy of the information.
+To access your information, you can contact your service team leader or the CEO of LifeCare.

 If necessary, you can ask to correct any information in your record that you believe to be incorrect, incomplete or misleading.
 You cannot request information in your file to be removed, but a correction statement can be added.